cu2mr/reveal-activity-animation/README.md

 # Note
 depends on [Ozodrukh's](https://github.com/ozodrukh/CircularReveal "CircularReveal") animation util for CircularReveal animation for 2.3+ version
 # Using
+For a working implementation, have a look at the app module

+1. Include the library as local library project.

+2. Your hamburger on navigation menu must have exactly same coordinates as hamburger on ActionBar.

-First of all you have to upload animation submodule with git submodule update --init command
+First of all you have to upload animation submodule with git submodule update

      startActivity(new Intent(MainActivity.this, DetailActivity.class)
                     .putExtra(RevealActivityAnimationHelper.KEY_REVEAL_ACTIVITY_HELPER,